LaikaStudios/shading-library/README.md

 Documentation is on the [wiki page](https://github.com/LaikaStudios/shading-library/wiki/prman_20.Home).

 # Environment
 Assuming you cloned this git repository to `/opt/laika/shading-library`, you should have the following environment variables set.
-Make any alterations as needed for your specific situation.
+Make any alterations as needed for your specific operating system or application versions.

+For addition information, you can take a look at the [RenderMan 20 Environment Variable](https://renderman.pixar.com/resources/RenderMan_20/env_vars.html) documentation.

 Using `bash` shell: